-Scarlet Oak is a large deciduous tree, not native to Minnesota, but grows well here, reaching from 60 to 80 feet high.
+Scarlet Oak is a large deciduous tree, not native to Minnesota, but grows well here in certain conditions, reaching from 60 to 80 feet high.
 It has a rounded to irregular open crown with many dead branches and a lower trunk without the stubs of old branches.

 The bark is dark gray to gray-brown on young stems, with smooth streaks, becoming blackish, thick, and furrowed into scaly ridges and plates, especially near the base of the tree.
 The inner bark is an orangish-pink.

 Twigs are reddish-brown with light colored lenticels.
 Buds are reddish-brown also, plump, pointed and with light brown hair in the upper half.
 The twig has multiple terminal buds that are 5-angled in cross-section.

 Leaves are alternate, elliptical to oval in outline, deeply divided, nearly to the mid-vein or at least half way, with 7 to 9 lobes, each lobe ending in bristle tipped teeth (awns) that number 18 to 50.
 The sinuses between the lobes are wide and round forming more than a half circle.
 Stalks are long and slender.
 Secondary veins of the leaf appear raised on both surfaces.
 The upper surface is a shiny green, the underside pale green with tufts of hair along the mid-veins.
 The leaf tip is pointed, the base is blunt (truncate) to slightly pointed (obtuse).
 Fall color is scarlet.

 Flowers: The tree is monoecious, that is with separate male and female flowers.
 Male flowers occur in slender yellow-green 2 to 4 inch hanging catkins from the leaf axils of last year's growth.
 Female flowers are on short stub spikes, containing 1 to several flowers, emerging from the leaf axils on new growth.
 They are reddish-green.
 Both appear with the leaves.